 Most of us petrolheads had model cars as kids.
 A few were lucky enough to have Scalextric cars to whizz off the grid for real while some younger fans got to hone their skills in a virtual race car, thanks to the world of PlayStation.
-But for one petrolhead that wasn’t enough, says Graeme Hurst, who met an enthusiast who’s been reliving his childhood for the past few years.
-Only he became so inspired by the popular Sony game he went one step further and built a replica of his favourite race car, so he could experience it for real.
+But for one petrolhead that wasn’t enough, and so inspired by the popular Sony game he went one step further and built a replica of his favourite race car, so he could experience it for real.
 On the road.

 The Le Mans 24 Hour race has had some epic moments